-With drive and determination uncommon for women at the time, and with no formal training in architecture or construction, Gordon designed herself a house in Chapel Hill on Woodhaven Drive.
+With drive and determination and with no formal training in architecture or construction, Gordon designed herself a house in Chapel Hill on Woodhaven Drive.
 Dick Tripp was the builder.
 That worked so well she decided to design and develop many more houses, most of them in the Modernist style.
 Eston Rives did most of the construction.

 With support from a banking friend at Wachovia, she took the Lake Forest area by storm, buying lots from fellow developers Peg and Patsy Owens among others.
 With striking attention to detail, she supervised everything and insured that important finishings like doors and cabinets were built from scratch.
 She would ultimately built around 15 in the area, creating memorable homes people still treasure.

 Gordon left Chapel Hill in 1972 for Tiburon CA and started working in administration for an architectural landscape firm.
 Later on, she got a real estate license and started buying houses and remodeling them.
 From the 1980s until retirement she worked for her son in commercial real estate.
 She lives in Mill Valley CA.

 1958 - The Harriet Gordon House, 308 Woodhaven Road, Chapel Hill NC.
 Sold in 1960 to Anne B. Scarborough.
 Sold in 1962 to Vincent Cantarino.
 Sold to Frederic and Joanna Dalldorf.
 Sold in 1996 to David and Amy Zurbach.
 Sold in 2004 to Patricia Knight and Kenneth Felder.
 Photo by Susan Ward.